navipartner/docs/content/en/docs/entertainment/ticket/how-to/create_ticket_notif/index.md

 toc: true
 type: docs
 ---

+To create a ticket notification profile, follow the provided steps:

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Ticket Notification Profile List**, and choose the related link.
 2. Click the **Ticket Notification Profile List** page and click **New**.